FRC7660/fall-course/SCHEDULE.md

 * Students should also practice “committing” and “reverting” using GitHub Desktop
 * The two-hour office-hour/instruction will be Saturday, Oct 22, 2:30 to 4:30pm

 5. Oct.
 23 to Oct.
 29
-* Complete “Loops” on Educative.io course
+* Complete “Conditional Statements” on Educative.io course
+* Start "Loops" on Educative.io course
     * Practice Using VS Code Debugger
+* Students should also practice “committing” and “reverting” using GitHub Desktop
-* The two-hour office-hour/instruction will be Saturday, Oct 29, 2:30 to 4:30pm
+* The two-hour office-hour/instruction will be Saturday, Oct 29, 3:30 to 5:30pm

 6. Oct.
 30 to Nov.
 5
+* Complete “Loops” on Educative.io course
-* Complete “Methods” on Educative.io course
+* Start “Methods” on Educative.io course
-* Read FRC documentation re command-based robot
 * The two-hour office-hour/instruction will be Saturday, Nov.
-5
+5, 2:30 to 4:30pm
     * Discussion of pass by value v. pass by reference

 7. Nov.
 5 to Nov.
 12
+* Finish "Methods" on Educative.io course
-* Complete “Classes and Inheritance” on Educative.io course
+* Finish “Classes and Inheritance” on Educative.io course
-* Continue to read FRC documentation re command-based robot
 * The two-hour office-hour/instruction will be Saturday, Nov.
 12

 8. Nov.
 12 to Nov.
 19
 * Review FRC Docs re Romi
 * Review Romi Code
 * The two-hour office-hour/instruction will be Saturday, Nov.
 19
     * Students will work on programming the ROMI